Alfred J. Kwak: Dolf

-Dolf gradually develops from a mere naughty schoolboy to a merciless dictator, an arms dealer, a reckless politician, and overall criminal.
+Dolf gradually develops from a mere naughty schoolboy to a merciless dictator, an arms dealer, a reckless politician, and an overall criminal.
 Though the show clearly portrays Dolf's acts as inherently negative and wrong, it also provides the background on how Dolf became who he is.
 For example, as a child, Dolf is prone to blame others for problems in which he too played a role.
 Dolf mentions that his mother died very early and that his father neglects him due to alcoholism.
-Dolf can also be seen to express a sense of self hate and poor self image; as he is disgusted by the fact that he is only part crow, and paints his orange beak black to disguise his true identity.
+Dolf can also be seen to express a sense of self-hate and poor self-image; as he is disgusted by the fact that he is only part crow, and paints his orange beak black to disguise his true identity.
 When Alfred accidentally finds out about this, he cannot understand why Dolf is so ashamed and urges him to drop the secret and tell others about it.
 Dolf however is petrified and convinced that his friends will make fun of him, and makes Alfred swear he will never tell anyone about it.

-Episode 22 through 25 are essentially an allegory of the rise and fall of Fascism and Nazism, with Dolf himself, though wearing a Napoleonic uniform, as a clear caricature of Adolf Hitler.
+Episodes 22 through 25 are essentially an allegory of the rise and fall of Fascism and Nazism, with Dolf himself, though wearing a Napoleonic uniform, as a clear caricature of Adolf Hitler.
 It begins with Dolf returning from abroad, in a train with Austrian markings, and meeting up with his friends.
-He then discusses the current political climate in Great Waterland, and expresses disgust of it.
-Dolf then decides to found a political party, the later National Crows Party, for which he goes to Alfred to lend money.
+He then discusses the current political climate in Great Waterland, and expresses disgust with it.
+Dolf then decides to found a political party, the latter National Crows Party, for which he goes to Alfred to lend money.
 He explains his ideas, but Alfred refuses and Dolf barges out of Alfred's house in a fit of rage.
 Alfred and Henk express their fear of Dolf, but Henk reassures Alfred that Dolf will never gather enough money to fund his intended party.
 Not much later however, Dolf inherits a huge fortune.
 He founds his party, which through promising employment and change quickly becomes a major and powerful political movement.
 Dolf eventually stages a coup d'etat and takes over the country.
 Political opponents, including Alfred, are imprisoned on the charge of high treason.
-Alfred and his friends barely escape and flee abroad to the neighboring country of Great Reedland.
-Not much later the King of Great Waterland himself flees as well, and Dolf proclaims himself Emperor Dolf I. Alfred and the other political dissidents however devised a plan to dispose of Dolf and steal Dolf's inheritances from the vaults of his palace.
+Alfred and his friends barely escape and flee abroad to the neighbouring country of Great Reedland.
+Not much later the King of Great Waterland himself flees as well, and Dolf proclaims himself Emperor Dolf I. Alfred and the other political dissidents however devised a plan to dispose of Dolf and steal Dolf's inheritance from the vaults of his palace.
 Without his money, Dolf's power quickly dwindles and he is forced to flee.